ecnepsnai/otto/.github/CONTRIBUTING.md

 ## libotto

 libotto is a golang library that defines the common data structures shared between the Otto client and server.
-This is all contained within `otto.go` in the project's root.
+This is all contained within the `/otto` directory.

 ## Otto Client

 The otto client is a small golang application with no runtime requirements.

-Source code for the otto client is located in `/cmd/client`
+Source code for the otto client is located in `/otto/cmd/client`

 ## Otto Server